hashicorp/packer/website/source/docs/builders/qemu.html.markdown

   This may have a value of either "kvm" or "xen" and you must have that support in on the machine on which you run the builder.

-* `headless` (bool) - Packer defaults to building VirtualBox virtual machines by launching a GUI that shows the console of the machine being built.
+* `headless` (bool) - Packer defaults to building virtual machines by launching a GUI that shows the console of the machine being built.
   When this value is set to true, the machine will start without a console.

 * `http_directory` (string) - Path to a directory to serve using an HTTP server.
 The files in this directory will be available over HTTP that will